History of Low Water Response in Ontario

 - Consist of local water users and local and provincial water managers

 - Do not replace the function of provincial agencies, conservation authorities or municipalities but provide coordination of response between the agencies

 - Possess no unique legislative authority

-Team membership includes provincial, municipal and conservation authority (CA) staff with possible representation from other sectors: agriculture, rural private industry, recreation, resource management interests, First Nations.
+- Include provincial, municipal and CA staff with possible representation from other sectors: agriculture, rural private industry, recreation, resource management interests and First Nations.

 How it Works:

-MNRF and the conservation authority continue to monitor conditions to determine if a Level II has been reached.
-The CA, along with the WRT will declare either the Level I condition has passed or a Level II condition exists.
+MNRF and the CA continue to monitor conditions to determine if a Level 2 Moderate Drought has been reached.
+The CA, along with the WRT will declare either the Level 1 Minor condition has passed or a Level 2 Moderate condition exists.